izdar/temp-repo-stuff/README.md

 # Running Setup

 This repository contains the modified versions of AFLNET, SNPSFuzzer, ResolverFuzz and SAECRED.
 To run each of them, simply follow the fuzzer instructions in each of the respective folders.
-CFS does not require any external modifications to the fuzzers and the hooks are already in place.
-Simply running each fuzzer by following their tutorials will run CFS alongside the fuzzer.
+The SAECRED setup, however, is a bit more involved as it requires multiple virtual interface setups; the details are in the next section. **CFS does not require any external modifications to the fuzzers and the hooks are already in place.
+Simply running each fuzzer by following their tutorials will run CFS alongside the fuzzer.**

 ## Output